Tangent bundle of punctual Hilbert scheme and distinguishing products of varieties: Introduction

 As an application of Theorem \ref{main}, we give an affirmative answer to Question \ref{q} when the varieties are punctual Hilbert schemes of a fixed smooth projective surface.
 This proves a recent conjecture in \cite{dey2026classification} about classification of products of Hilbert schemes, and extends the corresponding result for Hilbert scheme of points on a smooth projective curve as proved in \cite{mukherjee2025diagonal}. \begin{manualtheorem}{B} Let $X$ be a smooth projective surface, and $a_1, \dots, a_r$, $b_1, \dots, b_s$ positive integers.
 Suppose

 Then $r=s$ and $ \{a_1, \dots, a_r\} = \{b_1, \dots, b_s\} $ as multisets. \end{manualtheorem}

-Next, we give an affirmative answer to question \ref{q} when the varieties are symmetric powers of a fixed smooth variety of any dimension (not necessarily proper). \begin{manualtheorem}{C} Let $X$ be a smooth variety of dimension $\geq 2$, and suppose
+Next, we give an affirmative answer to question \ref{q} for symmetric powers of a (not necessarily proper) smooth variety $X$ of any dimension, denoted by $X^{(a)}$. \begin{manualtheorem}{C} Let $X$ be a smooth variety of dimension $\geq 2$, and suppose

 Then $r = s$ and $\{a_1,\dots,a_r\} = \{b_1,\dots,b_s\}$ as multisets. \end{manualtheorem}

 We prove Theorem \ref{main} in \S 6, and Theorem \ref{conjecture} and \ref{C} in \S 7.